 - It creates a lower pressure in the disc that will cause an influx of healing nutrients and other substances into the disc.

 In essence: people often suffer from lower back pain due to localised inflammation.
 This inflammation may be from a herniated disc, or from general aggravation.
 Spinal decompression can help reduce that inflammation (through a reduction of inflammatory fluid or ‘repositioning’ the offending disc), which in turns alleviates the pressure and thus the pain.

 Surgery Vs Traction

 There are two types of decompression treatments: surgical and non-surgical.
 Surgical options include treatments such as microdiscectomy, Laminotomy/foraminotomy and Laminectomy.
-All of these surgical options are minimally invasive and quite routine, and consequently are low risk.
+All of these surgical options are minimally invasive quite routine, and consequently are low risk.
 A surgeon or doctor will likely determine which procedure, or combination of procedures, suits the patient the most.
 Whether you proceed with the surgery is completely your choice.

 Non-surgical treatments also come in various guises and can be performed manually (by a practitioner) or mechanically (using specialist equipment).
-During a manual treatment the practitioner will use their hands to manipulate the spine, joints and muscles with the aim of creating space and lessening the pressure in the area.
+During a manual treatment, the practitioner will use their hands to manipulate the spine, joints and muscles with the aim of creating space and lessening the pressure in the area.

-It is on the manual side of manipulation that the chiropractors come in.
+It is on the manual side of manipulation that chiropractors come in.
 Through personalised and individualised treatments your chiropractor will carry out treatments to achieve the above.
 How long and how many of these treatments you require is completely unique to each patient as there is a huge number of variables which can affect the effectiveness of the treatment.

 How well does non-surgical spinal decompression work?